Full-time: One year; Part-time; 2-3 years. The course can be studied by distance learning or blended delivery, part or

 MB4022 Professional Project

 Students will have the opportunity to develop and apply research, change management and service re-design methods in a specific area of interest within their field of professional practice.
-It also will foster greater confidence in your ability to conduct independent research activity, deliver a change in practice or re-design a service within your organisation
+It also will foster greater confidence in your ability to conduct independent research activity, deliver a change in practice or re-design a service within your organisation.

-This is a largely online programme (and wholly online if distance learning option is chosen) that can be studied at your own pace, ensuring success alongside your own professional practise.
+This is a largely online programme (and wholly online if distance learning option is chosen) that can be studied at your own pace, part or full time, ensuring success alongside your own professional practice.

 As a student on this course, you will have access to all University facilities.

-A variety of assessment methods will be used.
-Much of the assessment will be closely linked to your own practice.
+A variety of assessment methods will be used and much of the assessment will be closely linked to your own practice.
 Assessment strategies can include online presentations, written exercises and the designing of materials that you have created specifically for your own context.
 All assignments can be submitted online in order to maximise flexibility.

 The learning environment utilises a range of technologies from video and audio to interactive exercises that check your understanding.
 Communication will be both asynchronous and synchronous (depending on whether blended or distance learning is chosen) and you will have the opportunity to collaborate both with your fellow students and with course tutors.